 Hi!
-I’m Mallory!
+I’m Mallory Whitfield!

 I come from a long line of entrepreneurs and learners.
 Growing up, my parents and grand-parents owned their own businesses.
 I remember the stories of how my grand-father taught himself trigonometry and calculus from books, and the value of self-education has always stuck with me.

 I was always an over-achiever, getting top marks in school and reading everything I could get my hands on in my spare time.
 I was Internet-addicted by my tween years, at a time when the Internet was just getting started.
 I dropped out of high school halfway through my junior year, started college early, and graduated Loyola University New Orleans with a Bachelor of Arts in history in 2004.
 (I was three production credits short of a theatre minor.)
 And yet, the most valuable knowledge I have didn’t come from traditional means but from books, friendtors (friends + mentors), online courses and the handiest self-education tool of all: Google.

 In 2004 I started my first business and dipped my toes in the craft show scene, selling my handmade clothing and accessories.
 Later, as my dreams turned to owning a retail store dedicated to handmade and eco-friendly goods, I stepped up my game, selling my work alongside that of other talented artists at craft shows, festivals and local events of my own making around New Orleans and beyond.
-I even wrote an e-book about how to make money at craft shows from what I learned during 10+ years of selling at craft shows.
+I even wrote a book about how to make money at craft shows from what I learned during 10+ years of selling at craft shows.

 In 2006, I started blogging here at MissMalaprop.com, though my earliest memories of blogging are on LiveJournal starting in 2001.
 Through trial and error, and a whole lot of Google searches, I taught myself all I could about blogging, HTML, WordPress, social media marketing, SEO, affiliate marketing, and so much more.

 Cool stuff I’ve done…

-I won 3rd place in Etsy’s nationwide Upcycling Contest in 2007 for an outfit I made using FEMA blue tarp.
+- I won 3rd place in Etsy’s nationwide Upcycling Contest in 2007 for an outfit I made using FEMA blue tarp.

-I created Tech School, a second stage of hands-on, how-to panels at the Rising Tide Conference in 2011 here in New Orleans.
+- I created Tech School, a second stage of hands-on, how-to panels at the Rising Tide Conference in 2011 here in New Orleans.